kunle123-ui/kunle/Accounts-&-Permissions.md

 Every account has two _native_ named permissions

 - `owner` authority symbolizes ownership of an account.
 There are only a few transactions that require this authority, but most notably, are messages that make any kind of change to the owner authority.
 Generally, it is suggested that owner is kept in cold storage and not shared with anyone. `owner` can be used to recover another permission that may have been compromised.
-- `active` authority is used for transferring funds, voting for producers and making other high level account changes.
+- `active` authority is used for transferring funds, voting for producers and making other high-level account changes.

 In addition to the _native_ permissions, an account can possess custom named permissions that are available to further extend account management.
 Custom permissions are incredibly flexible and address numerous possible use cases when implemented.
 Much of this is up to the developer community in how they are employed, and what conventions if any, are adopted.